 He has exhibited his works since 2006 in Europe, US and Asia.
 His works are found in private collections as well as in Estonian Art Museum and ZKM ( Zentrum für Kunst und Medien).
 In 2012 Toots won Ars Electronica Golden Nica for interactive arts.

-In 2013 he founded farm for art and tech called Maajaam.
+In 2013 he founded Maajaam, farm for technological art.
 Together with Mari-Liis Rebane they run a small art center in the wilderness of South Estonia.
 It has an artist-in-residency program and different workshops for all kinds of art.
-Around the farm they organize with a bigger team outdoor technological art exhibition Wild Bits.
+Around the farm they organize outdoor technological art exhibition Wild Bits.

 On the side he also invents playful objects in his studio Masinism.